EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not ask for others to gameshare with you.**

-Asking other members to gameshare_ (sometimes referred to as Family Share) with you against the Terms of Service for every online digital marketplace (Steam, Xbox, PSN, etc.).
+Asking other members to gameshare_ (sometimes referred to as Family Share) with you against the Terms of Service for every online marketplace (see sources below).
 Do not ask that others compromise their account and security because you do not want to purchase the content yourself.

     • If caught sharing your login info, you'll be permanently suspended.